manaaziz/ST558-RProj1/ST558-RProj1.md

 }
 ```

+# Creating a Nice Data Set

+As a Las Vegas native, I really wanted to do something with Vegas Golden
+Knights (VGK).
+I chose to work with roster data from the 2017/2018
+season because that was their first season as a franchise.
+They took the
+whole NHL by storm and became conference champions.
+I don’t really know
+that much about hockey, but VGK brought the Las Vegas community together
+after the tragic October 1st shooting.

+All that being said, I pulled the 2017/2018 Vegas Golden Knights roster
+from the `roster` endpoint.
+Then, since I knew exactly what I wanted in
+my data, I created two loop to pull two data sets about the players out
+of the `players` endpoint in the Stats API.

 ``` r
 # read in the roster of the VGK for the 2017/2018 season
 rosters <- pullData(api = "stats", modifier = "?expand=team.roster&season=20172018")